Child's Play (game show): Russia

-Уcтaми млaденцa (Mouths of Babes/Baby Lips) hosted by Alexander Gurevich originally ran from 1992–1996 and 1999–2000 on PTP and on HTB from 1997–1998.
-Thirteen years later, the show had a short-lived revival on Disney Channel Russia hosted by Maxim Vitorgan in 2013-2014.
-Two years later, the series was revived again on channel HTB now hosted by Alexey Kortnev from 2016 until 2017 then he was later replaced by Alexander Oleshko from 2017 until 2018.
-In 2020, the series was revived on Russia 1, hosted by Olga Shelest who was later replaced by Evgeniy Rybov since season 2.
+Уcтaми млaденцa (Mouths of Babes/Baby Lips) hosted by Alexander Gurevich originally ran from 1992 to 1996 and 1999–2000 on RTR and on NTV from 1997 to 1998.
+Thirteen years later, the show had a short-lived revival on Disney Channel Russia hosted by Maxim Vitorgan in 2013–2014.
+Two years later, the series was revived again on channel NTV now hosted by Alexey Kortnev from 2016 until 2017 then he was later replaced by Alexander Oleshko from 2017 until 2018.
+In 2020, the series was revived on Russia-1, hosted by Olga Shelest who was later replaced by Evgeniy Rybov since season 2.

-It was the first game show officially licensed in Russia.
+It was one of the first game show officially licensed in Russia.

 Spain

-Their version is called Juego de niños ("Child's Play") running on TVE from 1988–1992. unlike previous international versions, when a contestant guesses a word correctly he or she earns a "Gallifantes" (a puppet like creature) and at the end of the show, whoever gets the most "Gallifantes'" was the winner of the day also unlike the other previous international versions, this one in particular had four host the first host was Amparo Soler Leal from 1988-1989 then he was replaced by Tina Sáinz from 1989-1990 then Ignacio Salas from 1989-1990 and finally, Javier Sardá from 1991-1992.
+Their version is called Juego de niños ("Child's Play") running on TVE from 1988 to 1992. unlike previous international versions, when a contestant guesses a word correctly he or she earns a "Gallifantes" (a puppet like creature) and at the end of the show, whoever gets the most "Gallifantes'" was the winner of the day also unlike the other previous international versions, this one in particular had four host the first host was Amparo Soler Leal from 1988 then he was replaced by Tina Sainz from 1989 then Ignacio Salas from 1989 to 1990 and finally, Javier Sardá from 1991 to 1992 and on 2019.

 Sweden

-Their version is called Lekande Lätt ("Swimmingly/Light as") aired on Svergies Television from 1987-2001, hosted by Kjell Lönnå then from 2002 until 2003 hosted by Erik Nyberg.
+Their version is called Lekande lätt ("Swimmingly/Light as") aired on Sveriges Television from 1987 to 2001, hosted by Kjell Lönnå then from 2002 until 2003 hosted by Erik Nyberg.

 Spanish (US)

-On September 15, 2008, FremantleMedia, owners of the Goodson-Todman catalog of games, revived Child's Play in the Spanish-speaking market as Dame la Pista ("Give Me a Clue"), hosted by Alessandra Rosaldo on Univision-owned TeleFutura.
+On September 15, 2008, FremantleMedia, owners of the Goodson-Todman catalog of games, revived Child's Play in the Spanish-speaking market as Dame la pista ("Give Me a Clue"), hosted by Alessandra Rosaldo on Univision-owned TeleFutura.
 This show was the lead-in to ¿Qué dice la gente?, a Spanish-language version of Family Feud, during its run.
-The show was eventually cancelled.
+The show was eventually cancelled alongside its lead in show after less than four months.